Preventing Teen Suicide in Schools

 By identifying these warning signs, trusted adults or peers can take immediate action and address these changes and emotions head-on with the teen.
 Steps can be taken to mitigate social isolation and provide suicidal teens with access to trusting support and personal connection.
 When proactively applied, such intervention is usually enough to pull a struggling teen back from the active ideation phase.

 Each year, youth suicidal attempts, ideation, and completion continue to rise.
-See below for information on preventing suicide in schools.
+See below for information on preventing teen suicide in schools.

-While it may seem to be an impossibly tall order to prevent teen suicide in our schools, the truth is that schools are actually an ideal setting in which to prevent suicide.
+While it may seem to be an impossibly tall order to prevent teen suicide in schools, the truth is that schools are actually an ideal setting in which to work to prevent suicide.
 The adults in educational systems who develop relationships and interact with students daily can play a vital role in keeping them safe.

 It starts with culture.
 Cultivating a safe and trusting school environment positively affects the mental health of students, which in turn affects how well they perform in school, academically and socially.
 Building an environment of trust also improves their ability to deal with and regulate strong emotions and solve problems in healthy, non-violent ways.